 - 10 g butter melted, for brushing the ramekins

-- 1 tbsp caster sugar for ramekins for ramekins
+- 1 tablespoon caster sugar for ramekins for ramekins

 - Deliberately brush ramekins with melted butter and place them in the fridge for the butter to solidify on the walls of the ramekins.